 - Killer whales do not eat polar bears and so they do not go out looking for them and killing them.

-- Before the global warming phenomenon, arctic region was covered with ice for most part of the year and killer whales rarely visited arctic in search of food.
+- Before the global warming phenomenon, the arctic region was covered with ice for most of the year and killer whales rarely visited the arctic in search of food.
 So there was very little chance of killer whales crossing a polar bear.

-- Since both polar bears and killer whales hunt seals so interaction between these top predators in inevitable in the near future.
+- Since both polar bears and killer whales hunt seals so interaction between these top predators is inevitable shortly.

 Learn more: What Eats Polar Bear

 Killer Whales Vs Polar Bear

 - Polar Bears have been known for killing Beluga Whales but Killer Whales are almost twice the average size of Beluga whales so there is no chance for a Polar Bear to kill a Killer Whale.

 - On the other hand Killer Whales being large in size and efficient hunters of most marine animals can easily kill a polar bear in the water.

 - Moreover, Killer Whales will be very easy to drag a polar bear cub from the ice sheets just like they do with seals.

 - However, so far there is no evidence that a killer whale has ever killed or eaten a polar bear.